tonyoconnell/classroomio/README.md

 ## Get a Demo

-You can book a quick 15 min demo to see if ClassroomIO is a good fit for you
+You can book a quick 15 min demo to see if ONE is a good fit for you

 <a href="https://cal.com/classroomio/demo">
   <img src="https://cal.com/book-with-cal-dark.svg" alt="Book a Call with one.ie">